King Arthur (2004 film): Plot

 Arthur leads the pursuing Saxons, led by Cynric, through a pass crossing a frozen lake.
 As battle ensues, Dagonet sacrifices himself to crack the lake ice with his axe, disrupting the Saxon advance.
 The knights safely deliver Alecto and his mother to Hadrian's wall and are officially discharged.
 Arthur, having concluded that his destiny lies with his mother's people, decides to engage the Saxons despite Lancelot's pleas to leave with them.
 The night before the battle, he and Guinevere make love, and on the following day, Arthur meets Cerdic under a white flag of parley, vowing to kill him.
 He is soon joined by Lancelot and his fellow knights, who decide to fight.
 In the climactic Battle of Badon Hill, the Woads and knights whittle the Saxon army.
-Guinevere engages Cynric, who overwhelms her.
-Lancelot aids her and kills Cynric but is fatally wounded.
+Cynric kills Lancelot before being engaged and killed by Guinevere.
 Cerdic kills Tristan before facing off against Arthur, who kills the Saxon leader, condemning the invaders to defeat.

 Arthur and Guinevere marry and Merlin proclaims Arthur as King of the Britons.
 United by their defeat of the Saxons and the retreat of the Romans, Arthur promises to lead the Britons against any future invaders.
-Three horses that had belonged to Tristan, Dagonet and Lancelot run free across the landscape, as the closing narrative from Lancelot describes how fallen knights live on in tales passed from generation to generation.
+Three horses that had belonged to Tristan, Dagonet, and Lancelot run free across the landscape, as the closing narrative from Lancelot describes how fallen knights live on in tales passed from generation to generation.